 Mr. Andy House, 7th Grade

-Mr. House has been teaching in parochial schools since 1990 having taught in both the Lutheran and Catholic school systems in Texas and Maryland.
-Mr. House received a Bachelor of Science in Elementary Education from Texas Tech University and has completed 36 hours of graduate work from Texas Tech, and Trinity University in Washington, DC.
-Before coming St. Joseph’s, Mr. House spent one year as the Social Studies Teacher at Holy Family in Hillcrest Heights, and fifteen years as the Social Studies and Religion Teacher at Ascension Lutheran School in Landover Hills.
-Mr. House is passionate about history, and when not teaching it, lives it as a miller at the Old Wye Mill on the Eastern Shore, or reenacting the Revolutionary War.
+Mr. House has been teaching in Catholic and Lutheran schools since 1990.
+He received a Bachelor of Science in Elementary Education from Texas Tech University and has completed 36 hours of graduate work from Texas Tech, and Trinity University in Washington, Mr. House is very passionate about history, and when not teaching it, lives it as a miller at the Old Wye Mill on the Eastern Shore, or reenacting the Revolutionary War.

 Mrs. Runea Laqui, 8th Grade Science and 1st Grade Aide

 Mrs. Runea Laqui initially joined SJRCS as a substitute teacher before stepping in as an assistant Kindergarten teacher last school year.
 This year, she will be serving as the assistant grade 1 teacher and also the 8th Grade Life Science teacher.
 Not a lot of people know that she majored in Biology and has 7 solid teaching years tucked under her belt.
 Inspired by her La Sallian education, her goal is to “teach minds, touch hearts and transform lives”.